Ramesses II: Death and burial

 By the time of his death, aged about 90 years, Ramesses was suffering from severe dental problems and was plagued by arthritis, hardening of the arteries and heart disease.
-He had made Egypt rich from all the supplies and bounty he had collected from other empires, outliving many of his wives and children and leaving great memorials all over Egypt.
-Nine more pharaohs took the name Ramesses in his honour.
+X-Ray and CT-scans of the mummy indicate that he may have walked with a pronounced stoop or hunch.
+His cause of death is unknown, but one possibility is the rupturing of an abscess in his jaw, causing severe infection.

 Mummy

 Originally Ramesses II was buried in tomb KV7 in the Valley of the Kings, but because of looting in the valley, priests later transferred the body to a holding area, re-wrapped it, and placed it inside the tomb of queen Ahmose Inhapy.
 Seventy-two hours later it was again moved, to the tomb of the high priest Pinedjem II.
 All of this is recorded in hieroglyphics on the linen covering the body of his coffin.
-His mummy was eventually discovered in 1881 in TT320 inside an reused but ordinary wooden coffin (Note: The coffin of Ramesses II is thought to have been originally commissioned for Horemheb before being reused for the reburial of Ramesses II during the Wehem Mesut.) and is now in Cairo's National Museum of Egyptian Civilization (until 3 April 2021 it was in the Egyptian Museum).
+His mummy was eventually discovered in 1881 in TT320 inside a reused but ordinary wooden coffin (Note: The coffin of Ramesses II is thought to have been originally commissioned for Horemheb before being reused for the reburial of Ramesses II during the Wehem Mesut.) and is now in Cairo's National Museum of Egyptian Civilization (until 3 April 2021 it was in the Egyptian Museum).